danak212/WZUM-lab-project/README.md

-# WZUM (Selected Topics in Machine Learning) - a laboratory project on the prediction of All-NBA Teams and the All-Rookie Team.
+# WZUM (eng: Selected Topics in Machine Learning) - a laboratory project on the prediction of All-NBA Teams and the All-Rookie Team.

 ____________________________________________________________________________________________________
  **Machine learning project** predicting the first three teams of the NBA season